 Democracy (social, moral, spiritual and cultural)

-- The principles are taught through five years of religious studies lessons on different religious societies and cultures and their spiritual beliefs, with a focus on ethics and morality; and a minimum of two years of history lessons, which also encompasses social issues, culture through time and morality.
+- The principles are taught through five years of religious studies lessons on different religious societies and cultures and their spiritual beliefs, with a focus on ethics and morality; and a minimum of three years of history lessons, which also encompasses social issues, culture through time and morality.

-- Students also cover a citizenship module in tutor time, in the spring term where they will look at how citizens can influence decision-making through the democratic process and material on the strengths, advantages and disadvantages of democracy in society, and how democracy and the law works in Britain, in contrast to other forms of government in other countries and cultures
+- Students also cover citizenship through PSHEC and will look at how citizens can influence decision-making through the democratic process and material on the strengths, advantages and disadvantages of democracy in society, and how democracy and the law works in Britain, in contrast to other forms of government in other countries and cultures

 - Additionally, through our student council, every student in the school is able to have a voice when it comes to the school society.
 Each student is able to contribute to their tutor group’s collective input to the student council.
 Please click for an example of the Student Council Agenda

 Rule of law (social and moral)